hawkicad/The_MIC_Capstone/README.md

 ## Database Migrations

-  - Use a migration tool such as Node.js
+  - Use a Python-based migration tool such as Flask-Migrate, which is an extension that integrates Alembic with Flask applications.
+This tool is suitable for handling SQLAlchemy database migrations.

-  - In our CI/CD pipeline (GitHub Actions), after the test step and before we deploy, we should run migrations to ensure the database is updated
+  - Within our CI/CD pipeline (GitHub Actions), it's essential to apply database migrations to ensure the database schema is up-to-date with our codebase:

+    1. After the test step and before deployment in the GitHub Actions workflow, include a step to run database migrations.
+    2. Use the command flask db upgrade to apply the migrations to your database.
+    3. Ensure the workflow has the necessary environment variables and database access to perform the migrations successfully.

 ## Access Control